GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 title: Notification Triggers
 subhead:
-  Notification Triggers allows you to schedule local notifications that don't require a network connection, which makes them an ideal solution for use cases like calendar apps.
+  Notification Triggers allows you to schedule local notifications that don't require a network connection, which makes them ideal for use cases like calendar apps.
 authors:
   - thomassteiner
 description:
-  The Notification Triggers API allows developers to schedule local notifications that don't require a network connection, which makes them an ideal solution for use cases like calendar apps.
+  The Notification Triggers API allows developers to schedule local notifications that don't require a network connection, which makes them ideal for use cases like calendar apps.
 date: 2019-10-24
-updated: 2019-12-02
+updated: 2019-12-12
 draft: true
 tags:
   - post